6 Things to Know About Healthcare Power of Attorney in AZ

 From there, you'll need to provide the information about your choice and sign a formal document stating your decision.
 A notary public is required in the state of Arizona but a witness is not.
 You can also add any other wishes, like a DNR, to this document as well.
 Each state has its own laws regarding these appointments which your lawyer will know and comply with.

-3. Timeline for Assignment
+7. Timeline for Assignment

-A person is deemed medically sound when they can understand the decision their making and know what's going on around them.
+A person is deemed medically sound when they can understand the decision they are making and know what’s going on around them.
 Once you have lost these functions (whether due to an accident, illness, or age), you can no longer make these decisions.
 So you must make arrangements as soon as you can to avoid this issue.

-4. Smart Choice
+8. Smart Choice

 Choosing a power of attorney in healthcare should be more than just assigning your closest friend or relative.
-Potentially, they could be responsible for a lot, so you should be very careful in how you make your decision.
+Potentially, they could be responsible for a lot, so you should be very careful in how you make your decision

 It's helpful to think about who in your circle can keep a very level head in a crisis.
 They should think logically and not rely solely on the emotion of the situation.
 You want to choose someone who will take all of the information into account and spend the necessary time doing research and talking to experts.